llittle/llittle.github.io/HTCEV.md

 Cooking from Mark Bittman's "How To Cook Everything Vegetarian" cookbook.

 # Recipies
+## Salads
+### Corn Bread Salad

+Adaption of Crouton Salad

+page: 88

+cooked: 2023/02/25

+#### Substitutions and Notes
+- Red wine vinegar not lemon juice
+- used both cilantro and basil

+#### Results

+5/5

+I was really skeptical about the recipe since seems pretty different.
+However ended up being really good.
+I liked that it was so heavy with the fresh herbs and tomatoes, tasted very fresh with just a hint of spice.
+The vinegar wasn't a very predominant flavor, which was good, and the cornbread and tomatoes had a good texture offset to each other.

 ## Breads, Pizzas, Sandwiches, and Wraps
 ### Corn Bread

 page: 687

 cooked: 2023/02/25

 #### Substitutions and Notes

 - Forgot to add 1 tbl sugar!
 - Used salted butter instead of oil
 - Used Elmdorf Wapsi Valley Rustic Polenta for the cornmeal.
 Not sure how course/fine of a grian that is supposed to be
 - Cooked in my cast iron skillet
 - Added 3m to cooking time (33m total), and it came out with a great dark crust and golden top

 #### Results

 5/5

 <pic.png>